Frequently Asked Questions

 Students who are waitlisted should still be proud - being added to the waitlist means that we thought you were solid and had the tools to become a CA but that we simply did not have enough spots to hire you.
-We typically only have 20-25 new staff openings and often have many more qualified applicants than spots, so we offer a waitlist option for students to join in the event that one of the hired staff members is unable to fulfill the role for any reason.
+We typically offer a waitlist option for students to join in the event that one of the hired staff members is unable to fulfill the role for any reason.
 Students are brought in from the waitlist up until the first week of classes of the semester they were waitlisted for (either January or August).

 Because of the large size of our applicant pools, we often have to turn a number of students away; know that if this happens, it’s because we want to make sure that the fit of the CA position works for both us and for you and that there are many reasons why you may not have been accepted.
 We are always impressed with everyone we meet during this process, so know that the decision is never personal and is never meant to mean anything about your ability to be a great student leader at Brandeis.
 The beauty of attending a school like Brandeis is that there are many, many ways to become a student leader and make a difference - whether it’s as a CA, an Orientation Leader, a member of the Campus Center Team, a Hiatt Career Advisor, Roosevelt Fellow, UDR or any of the other numerous roles on campus, we and our campus partners are always looking for students to answer the call to leadership even if it’s not with us.
 Take advantage of other campus opportunities and feel free to apply again during our next cycle - we’ve seen many students who may not have been ready as rising sophomores come into the program in their later years and excel.

-Our office is thrilled to be able to offer a reappointment process to our current Community Advisors - in the 2017-2018 year nearly 60% of our staff team had served at least one year in the CA role before and we greatly value having experienced and knowledgeable veterans on the team!
+Our office is thrilled to be able to offer a reappointment process to our current Community Advisors - in the 2019-2020 process, we had over 50 CAs return to the role and we greatly value having experienced and knowledgeable veterans on the team!
 As noted when students are hired initially, the CA position is a one-year appointment, but students are welcome to participate in our reappointment process in order to secure a spot for a second or third year.
 DCL has high standards for our returning staff, especially as we want returners to be leaders in the CA community and role models for our new staff members, so we will hold returners to a high standard in the application process.
 CAs reapplying for the position should not assume that they will be rehired simply because they are returners.

 The process consists of attendance at a returning CA information session or HCA information session, written application and an individual reappointment interview with DCL professional staff members.
 In many cases, the current supervisor and another staff member will conduct the interview, which will focus on both the CAs current performance and how they will raise the bar and excel if given a second or third year as a CA.

 CAs who are unsure about returning should talk to their supervisors and the other people in their personal teams of support (family, advisors, friends, etc.) to think about pros and cons of returning.
 Being a CA while in your junior and senior years at Brandeis can be challenging - students often have many more competing interests, are thinking about studying abroad, and especially in senior year are preparing for life after Brandeis.
 While the professional staff team is willing to work with students to support them through those changes, there are times where it becomes clear that a CA would have benefited from stepping away from the role and focusing on school.
 As much as possible, we hope to avoid unnecessarily stressful moments like these for all involved so we can focus on what’s best for our residential communities.
-If you decide not to return, know that no one will treat you differently and that you will always be a part of the DCL family - and that there are always other ways to be involved with our department outside of the CA role (Community Councils, NRHH, etc.).
+If you decide not to return, know that no one will treat you differently and that you will always be a part of the DCL family!
 A decision to return for a second or third year should not be made lightly.

 Every year, we hire Head Community Advisors who support the work that Area Coordinators do and who act as part of a team of students (the Head CA Council) that functions as a permanent focus group for the senior team.
-Head CAs will go through a hiring process this Fall and will be hired by the start of next semester.
-More information about the role can be found on the job description; questions can be addressed by your Area Coordinator Senior Leadership Team in DCL.
+Head CAs will go through a hiring process this Spring.
+More information about the role can be found on the job description when it is available; questions can be addressed by your Area Coordinator Senior Leadership Team in DCL.

 The CA stipend will not affect the amount of your need-based or merit-based scholarship, provided that the sum of your CA stipend and your other awarded scholarships does not exceed the total cost of attendance.
 It is possible, however,that loan and/or work may need to be reduced to remain within calculated need and/or the total cost of attendance.